 Speaking of being comfortable.
 You have likely heard the phrase “getting comfortable being uncomfortable” quite a bit this year.
 It means that to help create real change, to be an antiracist, to stand up for the oppressed and marginalized – we must invite and initiate tough conversations.
 We must speak up.
 We must be active allies.
 I am so in, and I use this phrase in a variety of ways.
-It’s the name we chose for the group of 73 folks from the veterinary space (myself included) that are taking the Purdue D&I certificate course together.
-It’s also the title for a workshop I’m delivering to the IVMA this fall and a collaboration with the Fully Vetted podcast team.
+It is the name we chose for the group of 73 folks from the veterinary space (myself included) that took the Purdue D&I certificate course together.
+It’s also the title for a workshop I continue to deliver to interested audiences such as the Indiana VMA, the Ohio VMA, the veterinary team at Hill’s Pet Nutrition, attendees of the 2020 Veterinary Social Work Summit, and in a collaboration with the Fully Vetted podcast team.

 I am not a DEI expert.
 And yet, I am a passionate, inclusive leader and you can be as well.
 I will continue to talk about DEI, to speak with radical candor, to be an ally in any way that I can, to amplify marginalized voices, to learn from my mistakes and keep moving forward.
 Many of you are already doing so as well.
 Thank you!
 For those that aren’t yet in, consider yourself officially invited!
 We need you.